Muzaffar Shah of Malacca: Relationship with his Prime Ministers

-When Bendahara Seri Wak Raja I died, the Sultan appointed Tun Perpatih Sedang, the son of the late Bendahara to replace him and gave him the title Seri Melaka Wak King (II).
+When Bendahara Seri Wak Raja I died, the Sultan appointed Tun Perpatih Sedang, the son of the late Bendahara to replace him and gave him the title Seri Melaka Wak Raja (II).
 However, Sri Wak Raja II took his own life by drinking poison when he mistook the Sultan for being displeased with him.
-He left behind a daughter, Tun Kudu, and two sons, Tun Perak and Tun Perpatih Putih.
+He left behind a daughter, Tun Kudu, and two sons, Tun Perak and Tun Mevlana Hezri.
 According to tradition, either Tun Perak should take over his later father's place.
 However, the Sultan made his own uncle, Tun Ali the new Bendahara out of gratitude for helping him ascend the throne.
 Sultan Muzaffar Shah later married Tun Kudu.
 Meanwhile, Tun Perak, was sent away to Klang and made chieftain there to avoid any political turmoil.

 In 1456, during the reign of King Boromo Trilokanat, Siam made plans to attack Malacca by sea.
 When the Malacca government learned about this plan, it prepared its naval and decided to attack the Siamese in Batu Pahat.
 The forces were led by Tun Perak and assisted by Tun Hamzah, a warrior called Datuk Bongkok.
 A fierce battle took place between the two sides, and this became the first military battle of Malacca.
 However, Malacca had the advantage in terms of skills and knowledge.
 They successfully drove the Siamese forces to Singapore and forced them back.
 Malacca's victory in this war has injected new vigor in the strategy to expand its influence in the Malay Archipelago.
 The victory over Siam also led to political stability and strengthened the reputation of Malacca in Southeast Asia.